 15. Suoi Tranh Waterfall & Fairy Stream

-- Address: Suoi Tranh — Suoi May Hamlet, Duong To, ~9 km from Duong Dong Town | Entry: From USD 1.20
+- Address: Suoi Tranh: Suoi May Hamlet, Duong To Commune, about 9–10 km from Duong Dong Town | Suoi Tien: Ham Ninh Commune, about 10 km from Duong Dong Town

 16. Dinh Cau Temple & Dinh Ba Temple

-- Entry: Free, open all day Dinh Ba
+- Entrance fee: Free, open all day

 17. Ho Quoc Pagoda